archer1992/proj1energy/README.md

 Run the webapp by running the file powerplant_app.py in either the Docker or the Python Flask IDE/Terminal.

 Ploomber Cloud Deployment

 Step 1
-compress the webapp folder in zip file format, make sure it has these 3 files
+Compress the webapp folder in zip file format, make sure it has these 3 files

 app.py -> contains the flask code
 templates/index.html -> contains the web gui